-When it comes to picking out the right curtain size for you, you want to get it right.
-While most of it comes down to personal preference, it can be helpful to see what everyone else is doing before you decide.
+Standard curtain length is something you want to get right.
+While most of the time, it comes down to personal preference, it can be helpful to see what everyone else is doing before you decide.

 Note: we are talking about window curtains here.
 For shower curtains, check out this shower curtain size guide instead.
 The two types of curtains are not interchangeable, so keep shower curtains in the shower.

 What Is The Standard Curtain Size?

 While size varies depending on your window size, likely the most common standard curtain length is 95-96 inches.
 This single size is sometimes labeled as 95-inches and sometimes labeled as 96-inches.

 Widths depend on your window width as well and most curtains also come in panels so you can draw the curtains back and let light in.
 Letting the light in is important for most people!
 And so is getting the right curtain length.

 In fact, curtains that let in light are the most popular type of curtains.
 People will actually look for these features above most other features.
 A room with a good flow usually has a good amount of natural light.

 Standard Curtain Length